masagrator/ReverseNX/README.md

 >
 > Some games may crash for unknown reason in one Switch, in another it works without issues,
 >
-> EmuMMC freezes.
+> EmuMMC freezes in newer FW versions (from tests it works with 4.1.0/6.1.0/6.2.0),
 >
-> 32 bit games are unsupported (they break SaltyNX)
+> 32 bit games are unsupported (they break SaltyNX),
 >
 > Sometimes have issues with Hekate when it's not loading cfw from Payload menu.